pablodecm/phd_thesis/src/001_abstract.md

 encounters significant
 barriers, mainly due to the use of domain-specific language and constructs.
-A large part of this document, which also doubles as introduction for an analysis searching for non-resonant
+A large part of this document, doubling as an introduction for an analysis searching for non-resonant
 Higgs pair production using data acquired by the CMS detector at the LHC, is thus devoted to the redefinition of the relevant